English Language Development - ELD 1, ELD 2, and ELD 3

 ELD 2 Course Description: This ELD course will support students in developing their English proficiency.
 The goal of this ELD course is to support your student in reclassifying.
 In this course, students will be guided in ways that further develop their skills, abilities, and knowledge in literacy and language.
 Students will develop literary and analytical skills that will help them become strong readers, proficient writers, and effective communicators.
 Students will demonstrate independence as deliberate readers, knowledgeable and proficient writers, and effective communicators.
-In this course we will use programs such as Accelerated Reader, Star Fall, Read Theory, IXL, Brain Pop, Rosetta Stone, Storyline Online, and Duolingo to aid students.
+In this course we will use programs such as i-Ready, Newsela, Star Fall, Read Theory, Brain Pop, Rosetta Stone, Storyline Online, and Duolingo to aid students.

 Throughout the year students will work on developing the four language domains; listening, speaking, reading, and writing skills: